Dennis Chmelensky - Teaching

 Interviews

-On January 3, 2026, I sat down with my friend and colleague, bass-baritone Joel Allison of the Deutsche Oper Berlin, to discuss his journey and the financial realities of life at a major opera house today.
-Joel and I first met at the Tiroler Festspiele Erl, performing in Adolphe Adam’s Le Postillon de Lonjumeau, directed by Hans-Walter Richter.
+On January 3, 2026, I sat down with my friend and colleague, bass-baritone Joel Allison of the Deutsche Oper Berlin, to talk about his career and his financial situation as a member of the Deutsche Oper Berlin ensemble.
+Joel and I met at the Tyrolean Festival Erl, where we performed together in Adams’ Le Postillon de Lonjumeau.

 Essays